Write for us

 We know that health is more than the physical symptoms we experience — it’s affected by everything that makes up our world, including emotional, social, cultural, lifestyle, and even political factors.
 We think it’s essential that health content addresses and understands this complete picture.

-That's why we have two content streams: Medical and Editorial.
+That's why we had two content streams: Medical and Editorial.

-Our Editorial stream covers all aspects of health that are non-clinical in nature.
+Our Editorial stream covered all aspects of health that are non-clinical in nature.
 This includes social and political factors, identity, culture, discrimination, gender, lifestyle, and sharing particular experiences.
-This content is usually issue and experience-lead, and does not require clinical knowledge or expertise to investigate.
+This content is usually issue and experience-led, and does not require clinical knowledge or expertise to investigate.

 If you would like to add references to your piece, we use the Oxford system (footnotes).

-The types of Editorial content we publish are:
+The types of Editorial content we published are:

 First-person essays and narratives